Achieving Positive Covert Capacity over MIMO AWGN Channels: Can We Overcome the square-Root Law?

 \subsection{Unit-Rank MIMO Channels}

 With unknown CSI of Willie's channel, Alice transmits in the spatial transmit signature in the directional cosine of Bob's channel.
-To give more insights utilizing the antenna array design, we consider the received pattern at Willie, which is given by $\abs{f(\Omega)}=\abs{f(\Omega_b-\Omega_w)}$, in the following two cases: \begin{itemize} \item Case (1): Fixed normalized array length, $L_a$, of the transmit antenna array:
+To give more insight utilizing the antenna array design, we consider the received pattern at Willie, which is given by $\abs{f(\Omega)}=\abs{f(\Omega_b-\Omega_w)}$, in the following two cases: \begin{itemize} \item Case (1): Fixed normalized array length, $L_a$, of the transmit antenna array:

-This means that as the number of transmit antennas increases, the main lobe does not change and all other lobes decreases, which increases the maximal covert coding rate as long as Willie is not aligned to the main lobes that are centered at $\phi_b$ and $2\pi-\phi_b$, respectively, with a beamwidth equals to $2/L_a$. \item Case (2): Fixed normalized antenna separation, $\Delta_a$:
+This means that as the number of transmit antennas increases, the main lobe does not change and all other lobes decreases, which increases the maximum covert coding rate as long as Willie is not aligned to the main lobes that are centered at $\phi_b$ and $2\pi-\phi_b$, respectively, with a beamwidth equals to $2/L_a$. \item Case (2): Fixed normalized antenna separation, $\Delta_a$:

 In this case, the width of the main lobe decreases and becomes very directive, pencil beam, as well as all other lobes decrease substantially.
 Thus, Willie can not receive the transmitted signal wherever Willie is not aligned to the spatial transmit direction of Bob, i.e., $\Omega_b\neq\Omega_w+\frac{k}{L_a}\mod{\frac{1}{\Delta_a}},\ k=1,\dots,N_a-1$.
-Therefore, a positive covert capacity can be achieved with zero probability of detection due to the high beamforming capability. \end{itemize}

-\begin{theorem} Without the knowledge of the CSI of the illegitimate receiver and for a finite blocklength, the KL constraint of unit-rank MIMO AWGN channels is satisfied $\forall \delta_{kl}\geq 0$ as $N_a\rightarrow \infty$, under the following condition:

-\begin{enumerate} \item Either a fixed normalized antenna separation, while the illegitimate receiver is not aligned to the spatial transmit direction of the legitimate receiver, i.e., $\Omega_b\neq\Omega_w+\frac{k}{L_a}\mod{\frac{1}{\Delta_a}},\ k=1,\dots,N_a-1$. \item Or a fixed normalized array length, while the illegitimate receiver is not aligned to the main lobes, which are centered at $\phi_b$ and $2\pi-\phi_b$, respectively, with a beamwidth equals to $2/L_a$. \end{enumerate}
+Therefore, a positive covert capacity can be achieved with zero probability of detection due to the high beamforming capability. \end{itemize} \begin{theorem} Without the knowledge of the CSI of the illegitimate receiver and for a finite blocklength, the KL constraint of unit-rank MIMO AWGN channels is satisfied $\forall \delta_{kl}\geq 0$ as $N_a\rightarrow \infty$, under the following condition: \begin{enumerate} \item Either a fixed normalized antenna separation, while the illegitimate receiver is not aligned to the spatial transmit direction of the legitimate receiver, i.e., $\Omega_b\neq\Omega_w+\frac{k}{L_a}\mod{\frac{1}{\Delta_a}},\ k=1,\dots,N_a-1$. \item Or a fixed normalized array length, while the illegitimate receiver is not aligned to the main lobes, which are centered at $\phi_b$ and $2\pi-\phi_b$, respectively, with a beamwidth equals to $2/L_a$. \end{enumerate}

 Moreover, a lower bound on the number of transmit antennas that achieves a predefined target probability of detection, $\delta_{kl}$, is given by: